Design Technology

 Children start to explore in Foundation Stage using their imagination through modelling materials to make different end products.
 Children have the chance to explore, taste and smell a variety of fruit and vegetables through stories and snack time.
 Ways of joining are discussed, developed and improved securing a solid foundation for the children to start Design and Technology work in Year 1.

-Teaching of Design Technology in Key Stage One
+Teaching of Design and Technology in Key Stage One

 In KS1, children are exposed to a wide collection of core areas within Design and Technology such as cooking and nutrition, construction, materials and more.
 Each project is presented in a meaningful context and is explored starting with inspirational designers, making designs and eventually making products.
 Children are given design criteria to support the process of designing imaginative products with a purpose.
 Importance is placed on evaluation and what this involves as a designer, which empowers children to innovate and share their skills or knowledge.
 Opportunities to remake, recover or redesign are constant due to the interleaving of lessons.
 Children are given the opportunity to develop practical skills individually or as part of a team.